Arkar-rakrA/Tatkon-archivE/index.md

       <a href="./contact.html" class="p-btn">How to Contribute</a>
     </div>
     <span class="p-text">
       This is a non-profit, community-based digital archive managed by Tatkon-archivE for educational and cultural preservation purposes only.
-All materials are published with permission or under general public interest guidelines.
-Full copyright remains with the original creators.
-Content without explicit direct clearance will only be featured through analytical summaries and properly credited references.
-If you would like to contribute historical data, photographs, or records to Tatkon-archivE, or if you have any inquiries regarding copyright and content clearance, please feel free to reach out to us: tatkon-archive@gmail.com
+All materials are published with permission or under general public interest guidelines.<br> Full copyright remains with the original creators.
+Content without explicit direct clearance will only be featured through analytical summaries and properly credited references.<br> If you would like to contribute historical data, photographs, or records to Tatkon-archivE, or if you have any inquiries regarding copyright and content clearance, please feel free to reach out to us: tatkon-archive@gmail.com
     </span>
   </div>
 </div>